christianjuth/lerna-monorepo/packages/minimax/README.md

     // Negative number if the opponent won return -1/level
   },
-  // Leaf evaluator is only called at the root
-  // of the tree once the tic tac toe  game has
-  // reached an ending point (win, loss, or draw)
-  leafEvaluator: ({ gameState, player }) => {
-    return evaluation(gameState, player)
-  },
   // Max depth to go into the tree before
   // staticEvaluator is used instead of leafEvaluator
   maxDepth: 1,
   // Randomize the order that next game states
   // appear in the tree below their parent game state.
   // This will affect the alpha/beta pruning of the tree.
+  randomizeNextGameStateOrder: true,
+  // Wether top level of the tree is trying to max or min
-  randomizeNextGameStateOrder: true
+  isMax: true
 })

+console.log(bestMove)
 ```